 - how you going to pay for it.

-Those five basic components need be in there but there’s lots of room to tailor the sophistication level, up or down depending on a system so it can be done in the very small level.
+Those five basic components need be in there but there’s lots of room to tailor the sophistication level, up or down depending on a system so it can be done at the very small level.

 It’s start simple, isn’t it?
 That’s the key.

 And there are people like that in communities right across the world, particularly across the US, who are putting their time into making their communities a better place.
-And for all the negativity that’s happening in the world that’s a good new story.
+And for all the negativity that’s happening in the world that’s a good news story.
 I like hearing them.